Consumer price index: For a single item

-Calculating the CPI for multiple items
+For multiple Items

 Many but not all price indices are weighted averages using weights that sum to 1 or 100.

 Example: The prices of 85,000 items from 22,000 stores, and 35,000 rental units are added together and averaged.
 They are weighted this way: housing 41.4%; food and beverages 17.4%; transport 17.0%; medical care 6.9%; apparel 6.0%; entertainment 4.4%; other 6.9%.
 Taxes (43%) are not included in CPI computation.

 where the $\mathrm{weight}_i$ terms do not necessarily sum to 1 or 100.

 Weighting

 Weights and sub-indices

 By convention, weights are fractions or ratios summing to one, as percentages summing to 100 or as per mille numbers summing to 1000.

 On the European Union's Harmonized Index of Consumer Prices (HICP), for example, each country computes some 80 prescribed sub-indices, their weighted average constituting the national HICP.
 The weights for these sub-indices will consist of the sum of the weights of a number of component lower level indices.
 The classification is according to use, developed in a national accounting context.
 This is not necessarily the kind of classification that is most appropriate for a consumer price index.
 Grouping together of substitutes or of products whose prices tend to move in parallel might be more suitable.

-For some of these lower-level indices detailed reweighing to make them be available, allowing computations where the individual price observations can all be weighted.
-This may be the case, for example, where all selling is in the hands of a single national organisation which makes its data available to the index compilers.
+For some of these lower-level indices detailed reweighting to make them be available, allowing computations where the individual price observations can all be weighted.
+This may be the case, for example, where all selling is in the hands of a single national organization which makes its data available to the index compilers.
 For most lower level indices, however, the weight will consist of the sum of the weights of a number of elementary aggregate indices, each weight corresponding to its fraction of the total annual expenditure covered by the index.
 An 'elementary aggregate' is a lowest-level component of expenditure: this has a weight, but the weights of each of its sub-components are usually lacking.
 Thus, for example: Weighted averages of elementary aggregate indices (e.g. for men's shirts, raincoats, women's dresses, etc.) make up low-level indices (e.g. outer garments).